 Transcript Processing Timelines

 The table below details all delivery options available to registrars, in order from fastest delivery to slowest.
-Processing begins once your transcripts are delivered to AMCAS.
-Reference the transcript processing tool to find the latest date your transcript will be processed based on the mode of transmission to AMCAS.
-Please note, you will receive an email from AMCAS when your transcript is marked "Received."
+Processing begins once your transcripts are delivered to the AMCAS program.
+Reference the transcript processing tool to find the latest date your transcript will be processed based on the mode of transmission to the AMCAS program.
+Please note, you will receive an email from the AMCAS program when your transcript is marked "Received."

 |Electronic Transcript||15 business days|